Skip to content

 2. You’ll receive an application reference number via SMS and email

-3. We will review your application
+3. We will review your application, and we might contact you for further information.

 4. If your application is successful, you will need to bring the vehicle registration along with you to collect the permits.
 You’ll pick up your permit at our Coburg Customer Service Centre, 90 Bell Street Coburg